dualznz/toliss-a430-datarefs/README.md

 Variables are [0,1] unless using [toggle].

-I have provided a complete feed of the respective datarefs.txt & commands.txt but if you only need a few feeds you can find them under /variables in this repo.
+I have provided a complete feed of the respective datarefs.txt & commands.txt but if you only need a few feeds you can take what you need to ingest and create [commands.txt, datarefs.txt] with your selections.

 ## Installation
 ---